Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Los Angeles

 Our cruise departed on a rainy morning from the Port of Los Angeles.
-California is happy to have extensive rainfall this winter and this storm promised another soaking.
-While on our cruise our RV was parked at Los Alamitos at a campground.
+California is happy to have extensive rainfall this winter, and this storm promised another soaking.
+During our cruise, we parked our RV at a campground in Los Alamitos.
 For the week prior to the cruise, I had been fighting a leak in our RV roof.

 Our cruise ship maneuvering to depar the dock at the beginning of the cruise.
 Really the weather isn't as bad as you may assume from the photo.
 The glass on the ship shifts the color of these three photos to a darker blue color.